dashmeen1506/ChatCord-/README.md

 # RealTime ChatApp
-RealTime chat app using Node.js, Express, and Socket.io with Vanilla JS on the frontend.
+RealTime chat app made using Node.js, Express, and Socket.io with Vanilla JS on the frontend.

 ## Usage
 ```